Kolo Mee Recipe (Malaysian Noodles with Char Siu)

 Variations and Substitutions

-If you can’t find egg noodles: Use thin wheat noodles or ramen noodles without seasoning.
+If you can’t find egg noodles: Use thin wheat noodles or plain ramen noodles.

-If you want it less salty: Reduce the amount of soy sauce in the noodle sauce.
+If you want it less salty: Cut back on the soy sauce and add a touch more oil so the noodles still coat properly.

-If you want a different protein: Ground chicken or mushrooms can replace minced pork.
+If you want a different protein: Ground chicken or mushrooms can replace the minced pork.

 Kolo mee - Sarawak dry egg noodles with minced pork and char siu.